Get a Star Wars arcade cabinet and app-controlled Stormtrooper robot for $350

 My birthday is only two weeks away, so I need to start dropping some hints now.
-If, like me, you are of a certain age, you will remember the Star Wars arcade game that put you in the cockpit of an X-Wing as you flew through the vector-graphics trenches of the Death Star, navigating with an authentic yoke.
-Well, Arcade1Up has recreated that old cabinet in 3/4-scale.
-Combined with the riser, it stands at a perfectly playable 60-inches high.
-Right now, you can get Arcade1Up's Star Wars cabinet, riser, and a bonus Stormtrooper robot (more on that in a moment) for $350.
+If, like me, you're of a certain age, you'll remember the Star Wars arcade game that put you in the cockpit of an X-wing as you flew through the vector-graphics trenches of the Death Star, navigating with an authentic yoke.
+Arcade1Up has recreated that old cabinet in 3/4 scale.
+Combined with the riser, it stands at a perfectly playable 60 inches high.
+Right now, you can get Arcade1Up's Star Wars cabinet, riser and a bonus Stormtrooper robot (more on that in a moment) for $350.
 That's a savings of about $186.

 The last time I wrote about Arcade1Up's Star Wars cabinet it was selling for $449 with riser, so this is a remarkable deal.
-The game, of course, speaks for itself: You use a cool-looking flight yoke to alternate between shooting TIE fighters in space and running trenches on the Death Star, eventually getting to drop a torpedo into the exhsust port just like the way you used to bullseye womp rats in your T-16 back home.
+The game, of course, speaks for itself: You use a cool-looking flight yoke to alternate between shooting TIE fighters in space and running trenches on the Death Star, eventually getting to drop a torpedo into the exhaust port just like you used to bullseye womp rats in your T-16 back home.

 This cabinet plays three games (based on Star Wars: A New Hope, The Empire Strikes Back and Return of the Jedi) on a 17-inch LCD display.